Central Philippine University: Library system

 Central's main library, the Henry Luce III Library encompasses the university's library system, which is composed of departmental and college libraries of Theology, Business and Law, Graduate Studies, High School and the Elementary school.
 Currently, the Henry Luce III Library holds more than 200,000+ volumes including holdings of special collections like the 40,000 United Nations Documents, World War II Documents, American Studies Resource Center, Meyer-Asian Collection, Food and Agriculture Organization and Elizabeth Knox Sacred Music Collection.

 At present, the Central Philippine University Library is the biggest library in Western Visayas (one of the largest in the Philippines) in terms of volumes and holdings.

+The Hinilawod Epic Chant Recordings, housed at the main library, have been inscribed in UNESCO's Memory of the World Register.
+This is the second inscription for Iloilo City (after it was designated as the first UNESCO Creative City of Gastronomy in the Philippines) and the first documentary heritage to receive such recognition outside of Manila.

 The Henry Luce III Library's (main library) structure was built by virtue of a grant given by Henry Luce III, a known philanthropist, and elder son of the founder and editor-in-chief of Time Inc., through the Henry Luce Foundation.
 It has been designated by the Philippine National Statistics Office on April 20, 1997, as National Statistics Office (NSO) Information Center for Western Visayan region.
 Consortium with the Silliman University library and the Trinity University of Asia through ACCORD Library Interconnection started in 2000.
 CPU Library's formal linkage in December 2002 was started with LIBRARY LINK, based at the Filipinas Heritage Library (in Makati), on Filipiniana materials.